mattrondel/AZ-104/README.md

     Github labs: https://microsoftlearning.github.io/AZ-104-MicrosoftAzureAdministrator/

     "The user management questions are always worded so poorly, and some of the scenarios they present are so...hypothetical."

+    TD tutorials dojo practice exams are very similar to the real one

 "Please read the both MS Learn Materials.
 Looks like same, but not"